Seven Strategies for Drama-Free Communication

 Before hastily spouting off to the other person, type your thoughts out in a draft message.
 Then, save it somewhere private and secure.
 Research demonstrates that writing our thoughts down helps us cool off.

-Instead of letting the impulse of firing off a response get the best of you, save the message as a draft.
+Instead of letting the impulse to fire off a response get the best of you, save the message as a draft.

 Give it a rest for several hours or days.

 Depending on the nature of the communication, you may need to respond.
-Do your best to make the response valuable and free of judgement.
+Do your best to make the response valuable and free of judgment.

 When you revisit your draft later, you may decide not to send it.
 At the very least, you will be able to send a response you won’t regret.